-If you fail or refuse to provide a property disclosure statement, a buyer has the right to revoke the offer any time prior to closing.
-To make sure that a buyer does not pull out after you have put time, energy, and money towards closing the sale – and to avoid later lawsuits over undisclosed defects – it is important to provide a full and complete disclosure statement.
+If you fail or refuse to provide a property disclosure statement, a buyer has the right to revoke the offer.
+To avoid that or later lawsuits over undisclosed defects; it is worth putting your attention toward providing a full and complete disclosure statement.

 For most questions, you will be required to answer "Yes", "No," "Unknown," or in some cases "NA" for "not applicable."
 Each answer must be based on your actual knowledge.

 Let's say the question is: Is the outdoor sprinkler system operable?
 If the sprinkler system is operable without any leak or other problems, the correct answer is more than likely "Yes."
 Alternatively, if you have never used the sprinkler system, or have not used it in several years, the proper answer is likely "Unknown."
 If you are uncertain, answering "Unknown" is the best answer.
-Such answer should alert the buyer, if he or she is concerned, to inquire further regarding that issue.
+Such answer should alert any buyers who are concerned, to inquire further regarding that issue.
 And if you have no sprinkler system, you would choose "NA."

 Consider each answer carefully.
-If you are unsure how to answer, ask your real estate agent or attorney.
+If unsure how to answer, ask your real estate agent or attorney.

-Although answers to the questions in the disclosure statement need only to be based on your "actual knowledge," a buyer may not believe that you didn't know about a particularly obvious defect.
-If toxic mold is growing under the kitchen sink, smells odd, and is visibly obvious, but you fail to disclose it, a buyer may infer that you knew of the mold, and therefore sue you upon discovering it after the sale.
+Although answers to the questions in the disclosure statement need only be based on your "actual knowledge," a buyer might not believe that you didn't know about a particularly obvious defect.
+If toxic mold is growing under the kitchen sink, smells odd, and is visibly obvious, but you fail to disclose it, a buyer could infer that you knew of the mold, and therefore sue you upon discovering it after the sale.

-To avoid such a dispute with a disgruntled buyer, it is worth examining your closets, drawers, and other easily accessible areas of the house for obvious defects.
-This may be especially prudent if you are selling a house that you have not lived in recently (such as a rental).
-However, you don't have an obligation to seek out hidden, unknown defects.
+To avoid such a dispute with a disgruntled buyer, it is worth examining closets, drawers, and other easily accessible areas of the house for obvious defects.
+This could be especially prudent if you are selling a house that you have not lived in recently (such as a rental).
+However, you don't have an obligation to actually investigate or seek out hidden, unknown defects.

-To protect his or her investment, a buyer may have the house professionally inspected (after including this as a contingency in their purchase contract).
+To protect their investment, buyers often have the house professionally inspected (after including this as a contingency in their purchase contract).
 An inspector will do a thorough examination of the house and likely prepare a written report.
 However, the inspector can't see water damage through fresh paint, determine whether underground plumbing is leaking, or otherwise find hidden defects.
 If an inspector misses a defect you knew about and failed to disclose and perhaps even took steps to hide, you are at risk of being sued.

 It is critical to be truthful when making disclosures to home buyers.
-If you fail to disclose a known defect, the buyer may sue you for fraud.
-Amongst other potential remedies, a buyer may seek to rescind the transaction or sue for monetary damages.
+If you fail to disclose a known defect in your Oregon home, the buyer could sue you for fraud.
+Among other potential remedies, the buyer might seek to rescind the transaction or sue for monetary damages.
 Defending a lawsuit is stressful, can cost tens of thousands of dollars (or more), and take years to resolve.